Skip to content

 Usage

 The PhpEngine class is the entry point of the component.
-It needs a template name parser (TemplateNameParserInterface) to convert a template name to a template reference and template loader (LoaderInterface) to find the template associated to a reference:
+It needs a template name parser (TemplateNameParserInterface) to convert a template name to a template reference (TemplateReferenceInterface).
+It also needs a template loader (LoaderInterface) which uses the template reference to actually find and load the template:

 1